Papagiannopoulos/multi_step_adaptive_elastic_net_ML/README.md

-# Sex-specific metabolic signatures of adiposity associated with clinical biomarkers in the UK Biobank
+# Sex-stratified metabolic signatures of adiposity indices and their associations with clinical biomarkers in the UK Biobank

 📦 This repository contains code associated with the
 - **Machine Learning** (ML) development
-- **parallelization across CPU cores** to reduce runtime)
+- **parallelization across CPU cores** to reduce runtime
 for my first PhD research project.

 ## Project Summary